-If you have been bitten by a dog, contact Animal Control and seek medical attention immediately.
-After you have assessed your situation, it is important to contact counsel so we may aid in the investigation and documentation of your injury.
+Despite being known as man’s best friend, dog attacks can happen at any time and cause significant and lasting injury.
+If you have been bitten or attacked by a dog, contact Animal Control and seek medical attention immediately.
+After you have assessed your situation, it is important to contact an experienced dog bite lawyer in Phoenix to aid in the investigation and documentation of your injury.

+In most cases, it is the owner of the dog who is responsible for compensating you.
 In Arizona, a dog bite is typically a strict liability situation.
 This means that the dog owner, with a few exceptions, is always liable for the damage their dog causes.
-The liability of the dog owner is paid through their renter’s or homeowner’s insurance.
+The liability of the dog owner is usually paid through their renters or homeowners insurance.

 It is important to understand that in the state of Arizona, there is a statute of limitations for dog bite cases.
 In most situations, you only have one year before that statute runs out, which is only half the time of a typical injury claim’s statute of limitations.
 This means that you must document your injury as completely and thoroughly as possible before one year’s time from the date of the dog bite.
 This makes selecting an attorney essential, as you need to have someone who is familiar with dog-bite situations and how to document what may be a permanent injury as a result of someone else’s dog.